worotyns/natural/README.md

 You can store simple atom, or molecule.
 Mutate them, use it in cells.

-This is just concept phase of project - WIP
+This is just concept - WIP - Do not use
+Frequent API changes